If you look at the Wikipedia definition of a workflow, you’re probably going to get confused as I did:

 The idea is to hold meetings with your team to find out how they’re working and to create workflows for them to execute on.
 If you’re running a small business or working remotely, asking them to record a screencast is a great option because it’s precise and easy to do.

-Creating Process Street templates for your workflows is as easy as writing a Word document.
+Creating Process Street Workflow for your workflows is as easy as writing a Word document.
 And, once it’s done, you can see work being completed as checklists on your dashboard; one checklist for each time the workflow is ran by an employee:

 In the example above, you can see a client onboarding workflow with three checklists — one for each time a client has been onboarded.